Prehistory of the Philippines: Trade with the Sa Huynh culture

-Thalassocracies and international trade (200 AD onwards)
+Coastal settlements and international trade (200 AD onwards)

-The emergence of Barangay city-states and trade (200–500)

 Maritime Southeast Asia began to be integrated into wider trade networks in the early centuries of the first millennium, with trade between China and the region becoming regular by the 5th century.

 Fragmented ethnic groups established numerous city-states formed by the assimilation of several small political units known as barangay each headed by a Datu or headman (still in use among non-Hispanic Filipino ethnic groups) and answerable to a king, titled Rajah.
 Even scattered barangays, through the development of inter-island and international trade, became more culturally homogeneous by the 4th century.
 Hindu-Buddhist culture and religion flourished among the noblemen in this era.
 Many of the barangay were, to varying extents, under the de jure jurisprudence of one of several neighboring empires, among them the Malay Sri Vijaya, Javanese Majapahit, Brunei, Melaka empires, although de facto had established their own independent system of rule.
 Trading links with Sumatra, Borneo, Thailand, Java, China, India, Arabia, Japan and the Ryukyu Kingdom flourished during this era.
-A thalassocracy had thus emerged based on international trade.

 Each barangay consisted of about 100 families.
-Some barangays were big, such as Zubu (Cebu), Butuan, Maktan (Mactan), Mandani (Mandaue), Lalan (Liloan), Irong-Irong (Iloilo), Bigan (Vigan), and Selurong (Manila).
+Some barangays were big, such as Zubu (Cebu), Butuan, Maktan (Mactan), Mandani (Mandaue), Lalan (Liloan), Irong-Irong (Iloilo), Bigan (Vigan), and Maynila (Manila).
 Each of these big barangays had a population of more than 2,000.

 In the earliest times, the items which were prized by the peoples included jars, which were a symbol of wealth throughout South Asia, and later metal, salt and tobacco.
 In exchange, the peoples would trade feathers, rhino horn, hornbill beaks, beeswax, birds nests, resin, rattan.2 Wrought iron were produced and processed in the Philippines and exported to Taiwan.

-In the period between the 7th century to the beginning of the 15th century, numerous prosperous centers of trade had emerged, including the Kingdom of Namayan which flourished alongside Manila Bay, Cebu, Iloilo, Butuan, the Kingdom of Sanfotsi situated in Pangasinan, the Kingdoms of Zabag and Wak-Wak situated in Pampanga and Aparri (which specialized in trade with Japan and the Kingdom of Ryukyu in Okinawa).
+In the period between the 7th century to the beginning of the 15th century, numerous prosperous centers of trade had emerged, including Namayan which flourished alongside Manila Bay, Cebu, Iloilo, Butuan, Pangasinan, Pampanga and Aparri (which specialized in trade with Japan and the Kingdom of Ryukyu in Okinawa).